braj011/stock_note_server/README.md

 - send themselves the notes by email now or at ata future date of their choosing.

-Backend is built using RUby on Rails (and is hosted on Heroku).
+Backend is built using Ruby on Rails (and is hosted on Heroku).
 APIs for news data and stock data comes from newsapi.org and iextrading respectively.
 Email notifcations done through ActionMailer and ActiveJobs using SideKiq and Retis.